kayak/fireant/docs/1_setup.rst

         password='password123',
     )

 In a custom database connector, the ``connect`` function must be overridden to provide a ``connection`` to the database.
-The ``round_date`` function must also be overridden since there is no common way to round dates in SQL databases.
+The ``trunc_date`` function must also be overridden since there is no common way to trunc dates in SQL databases.